Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Andrey_Nikitin, Shutterstock

-As the name suggests, these simply look like big boxes.
+As the name suggests, these houses look like big boxes.
 They’re either square or rectangular, with flat roofs.
-Some have staircases leading to the roof to give your dog the option of sleeping on top or inside the house.
+Some have staircases leading to the roof to allow your dog to sleep on top or inside the house.

 Pros